 Looking back at our 2018 conversation, it was never just about illness.

+It was about identity.
+About visibility.
 About the courage to exist without apology.

 Ashley taught me that self-confidence is not a destination.
 It is a practice.
 A daily decision to focus on what is internal rather than external.
 To value empathy over aesthetics.
 Purpose over perfection.
+And perhaps that is why this interview feels even more relevant today.
+In a world obsessed with being seen, Ashley reminds us that the real work is in being whole.

 ABOUT ASHLEY EAKIN:

-Known for: Films like Single, Growing Up, Forgive Us Our Trespasses, Survive, Crazy Rich Asians
+Name: Ashley Eakin Born: California Profession: Filmmaker, Director and Advocate Known for: Films like Single, Growing Up, Forgive Us Our Trespasses, Survive, Crazy Rich Asians

 ALSO WORTH READING: